nabeel-oz/qlik-py-tools/docs/Keras.md

 EXTENSION PyTools.sklearn_Setup_Adv(MODEL_INIT{Model_Name, EstimatorArgs, ScalerArgs, MetricArgs, DimReductionArgs, ExecutionArgs});
 ```

-Metric arguments should be specified as a string using the syntax described under [Specifying keyword arguments for scikit-learn classes](#specifying-keyword-arguments-for-scikit-learn-classes).
+Metric arguments should be specified as a string using the syntax described under [Specifying keyword arguments for scikit-learn and Keras](#specifying-keyword-arguments-for-scikit-learn-and-keras).

 ## Attribution
 The data used in the sample app was obtained from https://www.kaggle.com: